opensas/play2-java-example/README.md

 **.openshift/action_hooks/pre_build** does the following everytime you push changes

-* reads play version from _openshift.play.version_ at application.conf (1.2.4 by default)
+* reads play version from _openshift.play.version_ at conf/openshift.conf (2.0 by default)

 * checks if the desired version is installed, if not it downloads and installs play framework at $OPENSHIFT_DATA_DIR